-19. Any new trees located within 5m of the existing or proposed public highway shall be planted with root-protection, details of which shall have been first approved in writing by the Local Planning Authority.

-20. Prior to commencement on site details of special measures to protect any existing trees within 30m of the works area shall be submitted to and approved in writing by the Local Planning Authority.
+- Any new trees located within 5m of the existing or proposed public highway shall be planted with root-protection, details of which shall have been first approved in writing by the Local Planning Authority.
+Reason: In the interests of highway safety. - 20.
+Prior to commencement on site details of special measures to protect any existing trees within 30m of the works area shall be submitted to and approved in writing by the Local Planning Authority.
 The special measures shall be in place for the duration of the works.